lukasmartinelli/pipecat/README.md

     sys.stdout.write('{}\n'.format(result))
 ```

+Let's start the `consumer` which reads all numbers from
-Let's start the worker and store the results
+the `numbers` queue and `publish` the results
 in an additional queue.
-We want to acknowledge all messages we receive for now.
+We want to acknowledge all messages we receive with `--autoack`.

 ```bash
 pipecat consume numbers --autoack | python -u multiply.py | pipecat publish results